engageintellect/spatz-2/README.md

 Animations are provided by GSAP and are easy to implement.
 You can find the documentation [here](https://greensock.com/docs/v3/GSAP).

+### Tips

+If the payments don't work, check if there is a csp part in your svelte.config.js.
+You have to comment it out completely for Stripe to work.

 ## Contributing to spatz

 Contributions are welcomed, and appreciated.
 If you have a feature request, please add it as an issue or make a pull request.